toxicfox2491/LainOS/MODS.md

 ## Plymouth

-Custom Plymouth theme located on `usr/share/lymouth/themes`, based on `arch-logo-new` theme from AUR.
+Custom Plymouth theme located on `usr/share/lymouth/themes`, based on `arch-logo-new` theme from the AUR.
 It allows to have a prompt for the LUKS password if you encrypted your disk, the theme [`hellonavi`](https://github.com/yi78/hellonavi) does not.

 ## SDDM